Haillander/Portfolio/README.md

 # Portfolio

 Hi, Welcome to my GitHub.
-I'm an Mechanical Engineer I have developed skills how machines and system works and gain an Analytical Skills to solve complex problems.
-Besides that, I have been enthusiastic for Front-End Development as it satisfies my need for creativity and allows me to easily put my ideas into digital form and get results back quick.
+I'm Haillander, i have been learning Full Stack Web Development.
+Besides that I have developed skills how machines and system works and gain an Analytical Skills to solve complex problems.
+I have been enthusiastic for Front-End Development as it satisfies my need for creativity and allows me to easily put my ideas into digital form and get results back quick.

 ## Questions/Challenges